DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Abstract

 \section{Abstract}

-Image-based Joint-Embedding Predictive Architecture (I-JEPA) learns visual representations by predicting latent embeddings of masked regions from visible context.
-However, it treats all regions uniformly and independently, lacking an explicit notion of where or in what order predictions should be made.
-Inspired by human visual perception, which deploys attention selectively and sequentially from the most informative to secondary regions, we propose \textbf{\ours}, a {\bf D}iscriminative {\bf Seq}uential {\bf J}oint-{\bf E}mbedding {\bf P}redictive {\bf A}rchitecture that bridges predictive and autoregressive self-supervised learning, integrating JEPA-style latent prediction with GPT-style sequential reasoning.
-Specifically, \ours~(i) first identifies primary discriminative regions based on a transformer-derived saliency map, emphasizing the distribution of visual importance, and then (ii) predicts subsequent regions in this discriminative order, progressively forming a curriculum-like semantic progression from primary to secondary cues -- a form of GPT-style pre-training.
-Extensive experiments across diverse tasks, including image classification (ImageNet), fine-grained visual categorization (iNaturalist21, CUB-200-2011, Stanford-Cars), detection and segmentation (MS-COCO, ADE20K), and low-level reasoning tasks (Clevr/Count, Clevr/Dist), demonstrate that \ours~consistently focuses on more discriminative and generalizable representations than I-JEPA variants.
-Project page: \url{https://github.com/SkyShunsuke/DSeq-JEPA}.
+Recent advances in self-supervised visual representation learning have demonstrated the effectiveness of predictive latent-space objectives for learning transferable features.
+In particular, Image-based Joint-Embedding Predictive Architecture (I-JEPA) learns representations by predicting latent embeddings of masked target regions from visible context.
+However, it predicts target regions in parallel and all at once, lacking ability to order predictions meaningfully.
+Inspired by human visual perception, which attends selectively and progressively from primary to secondary cues, we propose {\sc \ours}, a {\sc D}iscriminative {\sc Seq}uential {\sc J}oint-{\sc E}mbedding {\sc P}redictive {\sc A}rchitecture that bridges latent predictive and autoregressive self-supervised learning.
+Specifically, \ours~integrates a discriminatively ordered sequential process with JEPA-style learning objective.
+This is achieved by (i) identifying primary discriminative regions using an attention-derived saliency map that serves as a proxy for visual importance, and (ii) predicting subsequent regions in discriminative order, inducing a curriculum-like semantic progression from primary to secondary cues in pre-training.
+Extensive experiments across tasks -- image classification (ImageNet), fine-grained visual categorization (iNaturalist21, CUB, Stanford Cars), detection/segmentation (MS-COCO, ADE20K), and low-level reasoning (CLEVR) -- show that \ours~consistently learns more discriminative and generalizable representations compared to I-JEPA variants. \keywords{Discriminative sequential prediction \and Joint-embedding predictive architecture \and Self-supervised learning}